Mike Jay: College career

 Jay was recruited heavily in 1973, as he still had three remaining years of collegiate eligibility.
 In order to pursue his dreams to be a veterinarian, Jay transferred to Texas A&M. He led the team in passing his sophomore season with 682 yards while running Emory Bellard's wishbone offense and sharing starting duties with 17-year-old freshman phenom David Walker.
 He lost the starting job to Walker the following season only to regain it once again his senior year.
 He was the starting quarterback for the Aggies during his senior season in 1975 and led them to a season high national ranking of No. 2 (in the 12/1/75 AP poll), a 10-game winning streak including a 20-10 win against the rival No. 5 ranked Texas Longhorns, a Southwest Conference championship and a Liberty Bowl appearance against USC in Trojan coach John McKay's last game.
 After the season, Jay was voted by his teammates as the winner of the Aggie Heart Award.
 The Aggie Heart Award is presented to a senior who has completed his eligibility and displayed intangibles such as effort, desire, determination, competitiveness, leadership and courage.
 The Heart Award is voted on by the entire Aggie football team and is considered the highest award that a senior athlete can receive at Texas A&M. At last look, Jay still held a little-known record from per play yards from scrimmage of more than 10+, the only aggie in history to average double digit yards every time he touched the ball.

+Personal life

 After football, Jay became a successful entrepreneur, business consultant, and author.
-He has two daughters Mary Alexis Jay and Skye Kathleen Jay.
+He has two daughters.